cmmartti/react-image-scroller/readme.md

 ## Customisation and Configuration

 React-Image-Scroller has no configuration.
 However, the default base components can easily be replaced with your own, allowing you to change how they look and work.
+A complete example is shown at the end of this section.

-A React-Image-Scroller has the following internal structure and takes the following props:
+A React-Image-Scroller component has the following internal structure.
+The props shown are passed to each component, in addition to `innerProps` (see below).

 ```jsx
 <ImageScrollerContainer innerRef>